hypervel/hypervel.org/docs/docs/authentication.md

 The `attempt` method accepts an array of key / value pairs as its first argument.
 The values in the array will be used to find the user in your database table.
 So, in the example above, the user will be retrieved by the value of the `email` column.
 If the user is found, the hashed password stored in the database will be compared with the `password` value passed to the method via the array.
 You should not hash the incoming request's `password` value, since the framework will automatically hash the value before comparing it to the hashed password in the database.
 An authenticated session will be started for the user if the two hashed passwords match.

-Remember, Laravel Hyperf's authentication services will retrieve users from your database based on your authentication guard's "provider" configuration.
+Remember, Hypervel's authentication services will retrieve users from your database based on your authentication guard's "provider" configuration.
 In the default `config/auth.php` configuration file, the Eloquent user provider is specified and it is instructed to use the `App\Models\User` model when retrieving users.
 You may change these values within your configuration file based on the needs of your application.

 The `attempt` method will return `true` if authentication was successful.
 Otherwise, `false` will be returned.